section-engineering-education/engineering-education/content/articles/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/index.md

 ![deleted-todo-not-found](/engineering-education/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/deleted-todo-not-found.png)

 ### Conclusion
-Golang is a cool language to work with.
+Golang is a fantastic language.
 You can create almost any application that you can when using other languages.
-Go has the ability to handle extensive applications.
+In addition, Go can handle extensive applications.
 Thus, it can build applications of all levels while ensuring minimalism due to its ability to utilize multi-core processing.

 ### Further readings
 - [Golang - Programming Basics](/engineering-education/golang-part-2-programming-basics/)